 Adversarially robust learning.
-Highly related to our setting is the problem of inductive learning in the presence of adversarial corruptions.
-The literature on this is generally divided into two scenarios: test-time attacks and training-time attacks.
-In the case of test-time attacks, the learning algorithm is trained on an (uncorrupted) i.i.d. training set, but its test examples may be corrupted by an adversary whose intention is to change the classification by corrupting the test example [SZS+13, BCM+13, GSS15, FMS18, AKM19, MHS19, MHS20, MHS21, MHS22, MGDS20].
-Often the goal in this setting is to learn a classifier that predicts correctly on all adversarial test examples, which is a very strong requirement.
-Empirical work in this space has focused on designing methods to make training adversarially robust [MMS+17, WK18], and also on detecting adversarial examples [PDDZ18, AHFD22].
-Detecting adversarial examples is a very challenging tasks and proposed solutions are often brittle [CW17].
-In fact, our framework does not explicitly require detection as long as we can predict correctly on these.
-On the other hand, in the case of training-time attacks, the training data the learning algorithm trains on is corrupted by an adversary (subject to some constraints on what fraction it may corrupt and what types of corruptions are possible), while the test examples are uncorrupted [Val85, KL93, BEK02, BNL12, ABL17, SKL17, SHN+18, LF21, GKM21, HKM+22, BBHS22].
-In particular, within this literature, most relevant to the present work is the work on clean-label poisoning, where the adversary's corrupted examples are still labeled correctly by the target concept [SHN+18, BHQS21].
-Comparing to these works, it is interesting to note that the fact that our setting involves sequential prediction (i.e., online), our problem may be viewed simultaneously as both training-time and test-time corruption: that is, because on each round the point we are predicting (or abstaining) on may be inserted by an adversary, this could be viewed as a test-time attack; on the other hand, since the prefix of labeled examples we use to make this prediction may also contain adversarial examples, this can also be viewed as a training-time attack.
-Thus, our setting requires reasoning accounting for issues arising from both attack scenarios, representing a natural blending of the two types of scenarios.
+Highly related to our setting is the problem of inductive learning 104 in the presence of adversarial corruptions.
+The literature on this is generally divided into two 105 scenarios: test-time attacks and training-time attacks.
+In the case of test-time attacks, the learning 106 algorithm is trained on an (uncorrupted) i.i.d. training set, but its test examples may be corrupted 107 by an adversary whose intention is to change the classification by corrupting the test example 108 109 [SZS+13, BCM+13, GSS15, FMS18, AKM19, MHS19, MHS20, MHS21, MHS22, MGDS20].
+On the other hand, in the case of training-time attacks, the training data the learning algorithm trains on 110 is corrupted by an adversary (subject to some contraints on what fraction it may corrupt and what 111 types of corruptions are possible), while the test examples are uncorrupted [Val85, KL93, BEK02, 112 BNL12, ABL17, SKL17, SHN+18, LF21, GKM21, HKM+22, BBHS22].
+In particular, within 113 this literature, most relevant to the present work is the work on clean-label poisoning, where the 114 adversary's corrupted examples are still labeled correctly by the target concept [SHN+18, BHQS21].
+115 Comparing to the present work, it is interesting to note that the fact that our setting involves sequential 116 prediction (i.e., online), our problem may be viewed simultaneously as both training-time and test-117 time corruption: that is, because on each round the point we are predicting (or abstaining) on may be 118 inserted by an adversary, this could be viewed as a test-time attack; on the other hand, since the prefix 119 of labeled examples we use to make this prediction may also contain adversarial examples, this can 120 also be viewed as a training-time attack.
+Thus, our setting requires reasoning accounting for issues 121 arising from both attack scenarios, representing a natural blending of the two types of scenarios.
+122